couchbase/go-slab/README.md

 slab.
 If the supplied malloc() func is nil, the arena will default to instead using make([]byte, sizeNeeded).

-Some applications may find their own malloc() function useful for tracking and/or limiting the amount of slab memory that an Arena uses.
+An application-specific own malloc() function can be useful for tracking and/or limiting the amount of slab memory that an Arena uses.
 It can be also used by advanced applications to supply mmap()'ed memory to an arena.